AMERICA’S GRAIN ESCALATORS | Darrin Henry

 Send It On Down The River

 The first thing we learn from Curtis is that this site is called a ‘grain escalator.’
 It’s basically a large storage facility for harvested grain from farms in the surrounding area.
 It’s a cooperative ownership with the nearby farms.
-The tall towers support hydraulic conveyor belts with bucket type scoops which transport the grain up and into the corrugated steel tanks.
+The tall towers support hydraulic conveyor belts with bucket type scoops which transport the grain up and into the corrugated steel tanks, or corn silo.

 “We mostly have soybean, corn and wheat,” says Curtis.
 “This escalator though is small compared to others.”
 He also confirms escalators are simply storage facilities; no processing work is carried out on site.
 “All we do is take it in and ship it out.
 It’s just storage.”